Child Custody Modification Lawyer in Tampa

 Valid grounds for revising an order must consider the child's best interests.
 These include:

-- “Substantial” change in circumstances - If a parent has to move, is severely injured, falls ill, or any of a number of things happen that result in a substantial change to the material circumstances of the parent or their children when the agreement was first reached, then the court will find grounds to change the existing agreement so long as it is not detrimental to the children.
+- “Substantial” change in circumstances - If a parent has to move, is severely injured, falls ill, or any of a number of things happen that result in a substantial change to the material circumstances of the parent or their children when the agreement was first reached, then you should reach out to a child custody modification lawyer in Tampa because the court will find grounds to change the existing agreement so long as it is not detrimental to the children.

 - Both parents agree to the modification - Typically, the easiest way to modify an agreement is by reaching out to your former spouse, discussing your situation, and asking them to modify the original agreement.
 Uncontested requests to modify an agreement are almost always accepted by the court.